yskmt/kaggle-facebook/README.md

 2. Total number of auctions participated
 3. Number of bids in each auction: should be sorted by descending order and 0 for no bid.
+4. Numbed of auctions participated for each merchandise type
+    * Number of merchandise by each bidder is always **1**.
+5. Number of devices used
+6. Number of countries bidded from
+    * Percentage of each contry?
+7. Number of ips
+8. Number of url
-4. Bid frequency extracted from time
+9. Bid frequency extracted from time
     * Bid frequency extracted from time for each **device**
-5. Numbed of auctions participated for each merchandise type
-    * Number of merchandise by each bidder is always **1**.
-6. Number of devices used
-7. Countries, urls, devices: check the correlation between each label and bot/human classification and use the best ~10 countries?
+10. Countries, urls, devices: check the correlation between each label and bot/human classification and use the best ~10 countries?
-8. Auction winners(?)
+11. Auction winners(?)
     * Last bidder in a given auction.
-9. Price of the item bidders bid
+12. Price of the item bidders bid
     * Total number of bids in each auction == price of the item
-10. Anomaly behaviors(?)
+13. Anomaly behaviors(?)
     * Repeated bids by one person

 ## Problem